dgottem/animebox/README.md

-Due to financial reasons and inadequate storage, this project will be missing one or its fundamental features: videos.
+Due to financial reasons and inadequate storage, this project will be missing one of its fundamental features: videos.

 Status: Unfinished